neonevm/neon-contracts/contracts/composability/README.md

 ### General information about how Solana Token accounts are handled

-The **CallSPLTokenProgram** contract provides its users with methods to create and initialize SPL _token mints_ and _arbitrary token accounts_ as well as to mint and transfer tokens using those accounts.
-It features a built-in authentication logic ensuring that users remain in control of created accounts.

 #### Associated token accounts vs Arbitrary token accounts

 _Arbitrary token accounts_ are derived using a `seed` which includes the token account `owner`'s public key and an arbitrary `nonce` (among other parameters).
 By using different `nonce` values it is possible to derive different _arbitrary token accounts_ for the same `owner` which can be useful for some use cases.

+The **CallSPLTokenProgram** contract provides its users with methods to create and initialize SPL _token mints_ and _arbitrary token accounts_ as well as to mint and transfer tokens using those accounts.
+It features a built-in authentication logic ensuring that users remain in control of created accounts.

-However, there exists a canonical way of deriving a token account for a specific `owner` and this token account is called an _associated token account_.
-Associated token accounts are used widely by application s running on _Solana_ and it generally expected that token transfers are made to and from _associated token accounts_.
+However, there exists a canonical way of deriving a SPL token account for a specific `owner` and this token account is called an _Associated Token account_. _Associated Token accounts_ are used widely by application s running on _Solana_ and it is generally expected that token transfers are made to and from _Associated Token accounts_.

+The **CallAssociatedTokenProgram** contract provides a method to create and initialize canonical _Associated Token accounts_ for third party _Solana_ users.
+This method can also be used to create and initialize canonical _Associated Token accounts_ owned by this contract.

 #### Ownership and authentication